SharePoint/sp-dev-docs/docs/schema/field-element-field-types.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**Filterable**</p></td>
 <td align="left"><p>Required **Boolean</span>.
 Represents whether a list with a column that is based on this field type can be filtered according to the value of the column that uses this type.
-If set to <span class="keyword">TRUE**, the header of the column is a control that users can use to filter the list.</p></td>
+If set to **TRUE**, the header of the column is a control that users can use to filter the list.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**InternalType**</p></td>